Estelindis/aikido/README.md

 The MU Aikido Club website is designed to inform users about aikido broadly and the MU Aikido Club specifically.
 Ideally, a user who was not interested in aikido before visiting the site might become interested via browsing it.

 ## User Goals
-- Navigate easily through a clear, readable website with attractive colours and images.
 - Learn what aikido is.
+- See what aikido practice is like and what other club activities take place.
+- Find training times and locations.
 - Learn who can join the MU Aikido Club and where else one might practise aikido if not eligible to join MUAC.
-- Find training times and locations.
-- See what aikido practice is like and what other club activities take place.
-- Join the club.
+- Join the club (if eligible).
+- Navigate easily through a clear, readable website with attractive colours and images.

 ## Owner Goals
 - Explain what aikido is.